-It is essential for culturally appropriate service providers to establish a foundation of respect, trust and empowerment, as families are more successful and responsive to interventions when they feel respected.
+It is essential for culturally appropriate service providers to establish a foundation of respect, trust, and empowerment, as families are more successful and responsive to interventions when they feel respected.

 - 1. Provider shall deliver services in a manner that is relevant to the culture of children and families served. - 2.
-OCOK will verify that Provider's personnel and caregivers/foster parents receive Cultural Diversity training on an annual basis (3 hours). - Providers will be encouraged to attend a variety of training that addresses cultural competencies both in the community and training that is offered by ACH Child and Family Services. - 4.
+OCOK will verify that Provider's personnel and caregivers/foster parents receive Cultural Diversity training on an annual basis (3 hours). - 3.
+Providers will be encouraged to attend a variety of training that addresses cultural competencies both in the community and training that is offered by ACH Child and Family Services. - 4.
 When foster children are placed in a foster home the cultural dynamics of the home are taken into consideration prior to the placement. - 5.
 The initial and ongoing service plans for all clients will reflect their cultural competencies and the steps taken to implement the particular client's culture into the daily activities and operations of the Provider. - 6.
 OCOK supports family contacts in collaboration with TDFPS to promote cultural identify and connections. - 7.
 OCOK will support the foster family if a need in this area arises by facilitating community connections and activities. - 8.
 OCOK will notify Network Providers via electronic mail and OCOK website (www.oc-ok.org) of any training opportunities.

-4.08 Dispute, Comp laint, Grievance and C onflict of Interest Domain Contract Management and Oversight of Providers, ACH Client Rights and Responsibilities, ACH Performance and Quality Improvement Effective July 01, 2014 Revision Dates 1-2018, 5-30-19, 12-30-19 Documents ACH Child and Family Services Statement of Principles on Conflict of Interest Reference OCOK Provider Manual, Foster Care Redesign 3b Manual, Statement of Principles on Conflicts of Interest, Employee Handbook, p.22, ACH Child and Family Services Policy - Client Complaint Policy and Procedures, ACH Child and Family Services Conflict of Interest Policy and Procedure, COA ETH 2, ETH 4, NET 2.04
+4.08 Dispute, Compla int, Grievance and Con flict of Interest Domain Contract Management a and Oversight of Provid ers, ACH Client Rights and Responsibilities, ACH Pe erformance and Quality Improvement Effective July 01, 2014 Revision Dates 1-2018, 5-30-2019, 12-30-2019 Documents ACH Child and Family Se ervices Statement of Pri nciples on Conflict of Interest Reference on Conflicts of Interest, Employee Handbook, part Policy and Procedures b Manual, Statement of Principles 0.22, ACH Child and Family Services s, ACH Child and Family Services ETH 2, ETH 4, NET 2.04